-In this model, patients who undertake a program of active surveillance experience the natural history of urinary and sexual symptoms associated with their age.
+In this model, patients who undertake a program of active surveillance experience progressive urinary and sexual symptoms associated with their age.
 Data on the prevalence and rate of progression of these symptoms specifically among men on active surveillance are unavailable.
-Because of the low-risk and localized nature of disease in our target population, we therefore assumed that the prevalence of these symptoms and their progression during active surveillance would be similar to that experienced by men of the same age in the general population, and used findings from the literature to inform this (Andersson, 2004; Bacon, 2003).
-However, we also conducted sensitivity analysis around this parameter to examine whether a higher incidence of urinary obstructive symptoms and erectile dysfunction would materially affect our results (see Sensitivity Analyses).
+Because of the low-risk and localized nature of disease in our target population, we therefore assumed that the prevalence of these symptoms and their progression during active surveillance would be similar to that experienced by men of the same age in the general population based on review of the literature (Andersson, 2004; Bacon, 2003).
+However, we also conducted sensitivity analysis around these parameters to examine whether a higher incidence of urinary obstructive symptoms and erectile dysfunction would materially affect our results (see Sensitivity Analyses).